-This paper outlines associations between early coerced sex and compromised sexual and reproductive health, poor mental health, and psychosocial challenges.
+This paper outlines associations between early coerced sex and compromised reproductive health, poor mental health, and psychosocial challenges.
 The brief concludes with recommendations for action (2004).

 Stepping Stones is a life-skills training package that addresses gender, HIV, and communication and relationship skills.
 These materials were developed in response to the vulnerability of women and young people in sexual decision-making due to gender norms that promote patriarchal domination of women and repressive attitudes toward youth (2011).

 MULTIPLE AND CONCURRENT PARTNERSHIPS